akshatkavia-ai/ai-coding-assistant-4392/README.md

 # GOOGLE_API_KEY=your_google_api_key_here
 ```

-Note: The application reads GOOGLE_API_KEY from the environment.
-Ensure it is exported when running locally, e.g.:
+Note: The application requires GOOGLE_API_KEY and will return HTTP 500 if missing.
+Export the env when running locally, e.g.:

 ```
 export $(cat .env | xargs)